e-c-k-e-r/vall-e/docs/models_v2.md

 The `nemo-larger-44khz-llama-8` model is similar to its immediate predecessor, with 1024-dim, 24 layers, and 16 heads.
 Training is similar where the only difference is with a learning rate of `3.0e-4`.
 Speech emerged quicker than its predecessor at `?`% of the epoch, but quality remains about the same.

 Training of both models experienced degredation in quality periodically, where the loss will rise, spike, then climb back down.
 It's reasonable to assume this came from duration sorting being the cause, as the model might somehow "overfit" based on duration, as this problem disappeared when re-initializing the dataloader to instead batch samples by durations, then shuffle the batches.
 However, training throughput significantly dropped for the larger model.
+* Training should *probably* only have the dataloader duration-ordered until speech does emerge, then train an epoch with shuffled durations.
+Both models do seem to start overfitting on given durations and is a pain to try and train on larger durations (I do not remember the prior implementation having this behavior emerge).

-The differences between the two models suggests there is no outright immediate benefits from scaling up as it "costs" more to train the larger model.
-Benefitis may be discovered through manual evaluation, which kind of predicates on the duration predictor (which wasn't added until much later into training out of neglect).
+The differences between the two models ~~suggests there is no outright immediate benefits from scaling up as it "costs" more to train the larger model.
+Benefitis may be discovered through manual evaluation, which kind of predicates on the duration predictor (which wasn't added until much later into training out of neglect).~~ start to emerge on how the model can generalize.
+The smaller model seems to have trouble handling both a variety of durations *and* speakers, while the larger model is starting to behave as expected in comparison to the prior model (where speaker similarity starts to improve with more and more training time *and* increasing the effective batch size through gradient accumulation).

 Both flavors were trained on the previously used dataset, but English only (as I did not want to risk throwing in multiple languages during the initial training session, and my patience was dwindling during the audio processing phase).
+* Additional languages and the remaining 8 seconds to 12 seconds were re-introduced into the dataset.
+Non-English language performance needs to be evaluated, but it seems *fine*.

 Additional tasks beyond text-to-speech (`tts`) were not trained for either models, as they're very low priority, and the implementation might have had logic to train for it gutted.